dubcyfor3/Prosperity/README.md

-# Prosperity: Accelerating Spiking Neural Networks via Product Sparity
+# Prosperity: Accelerating Spiking Neural Networks via Product Sparsity

 This repository is the official implementation of HPCA 2025 paper, Prosperity: Accelerating Spiking Neural Networks via Product Sparsity.
 It contains the cycle-accurate simulator for Prosperity architecture and implementation of several baseline accelerators.